The November elections will come down to brand

-Brands have the greatest impact when they touch an emotional nerve.
-Especially in elections.
+Brands have the greatest impact when they touch an emotional nerve, as they will in the upcoming elections.
 When the brand message reverberates on that emotional nerve, three very interesting and important phenomena takes place.

 2) The brand is placed.
 By this I mean it is provided with an emotional context that allows us to understand where the brand belongs in the flood of ideas and messages that come our way every day.
 Being able to “place” a brand message is the first step in understanding the brand’s meaning.
 It is the route every brand must take if it is striving for acceptance and new customers.